wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+      might not be equal to SOURCE PREFIX-LENGTH; it could be longer or shorter.

    o  ADDRESS, variable number of octets, contains either an IPv4 or
-      IPv6 address, depending on FAMILY, truncated in the request to the number of bits indicated by the SOURCE NETMASK field, with bits set to 0 to pad up to the end of the last octet used.
+      IPv6 address, depending on FAMILY, truncated in the request to the number of bits indicated by the SOURCE PREFIX-LENGTH field, with bits set to 0 to pad up to the end of the last octet used.
 (This need not be as many octets as a complete address would take.)
-In the reply, if the SCOPE NETMASK of the request was 0 then ADDRESS must contain the same octets as in the request.
-Otherwise, the bits for ADDRESS will be significant through the maximum of the SOURCE NETMASK or SCOPE NETMASK, and 0 filled to the end of an octet.
+In the reply, if the SCOPE PREFIX-LENGTH of the request was 0 then ADDRESS must contain the same octets as in the request.
+      Otherwise, the bits for ADDRESS will be significant through the maximum of the SOURCE PREFIX-LENGTH or SCOPE PREFIX-LENGTH, and 0 filled to the end of an octet.

    All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).